kait-al/Microbiome_SOPs/Amplicon_SOPs/trimming_counts_tables.md

 #352 228
 ```

 Use grep to include or exclude samples based on pattern matching.
-All the Healthy control urine samples start with "X4", whereas samples starting with "X1" are from stone formers.
+All the healthy control urine samples start with "X4", whereas samples starting with "X1" are from stone formers.
 ```r
 # make a new data frame of all stone former samples
 df.sf <- d.3[, grep("X1", colnames(d.3))]